AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 To configure a URL tracking parameter, you can directly enter the desired values in the **[!UICONTROL Name]** and **[!UICONTROL Value]** fields.

-You can also edit each **[!UICONTROL Value]** field using the [Expression Editor](../personalization/personalization-build-expressions.md).
+You can also edit each **[!UICONTROL Value]** field using the [personalization editor](../personalization/personalization-build-expressions.md).
 Click the edition icon to open the editor.
 From there, you can select the available contextual attributes and/or directly edit the text.

 ![](assets/preset-url-tracking-editor.png)

-The following predefined values are available through the Expression Editor:
+The following predefined values are available through the personalization editor:

 * **Source action id**: ID of the Email action added to the journey or campaign.